Build UK will drive sustainable growth in construction by:

 As the UK prepares to leave the European Union, Build UK members have identified their main areas of concerns for the industry: Secure project pipeline Future access to skills Impact on material and product imports and exports Uncertainty over changes to the regulatory regime.

-Build UK has published information on the payment performance of its Contractor members using data submitted under the Duty to Report on Payment Practices and Performance.
+Payment performance of eligible Build UK members using data submitted under the Duty to Report on Payment Practices and Performance